 Key Stage 5

 The school has an active and vibrant Sixth Form offering a wide range of courses to students between the ages of 16 and 19.

 The majority of students work towards level 3 (Advanced level) qualifications which will allow them to progress to university.
 These are A level, CTEC or BTEC certificates and diplomas.
 In addition, level 3 students study citizenship, PSHE and PE as part of their enrichment curriculum and study for the extended project qualification (EPQ) as an additional AS qualification.

-Students who need further time to progress to level 3 study can follow level 2 BTECs (equivalent to GCSE A*-C grades).
+Students who need further time to progress to level 3 study can follow level 2 BTECs (equivalent to GCSE A*-C/9-4 grades).
 These courses are of one year duration and subjects offered may vary annually.
 These students are also able to retake GCSEs in English and mathematics as well as studying a core enrichment programme of citizenship, PSHE and PE.